Terms and Conditions

-"My IVA Adviser" is a registered trade mark of IVAorg Limited and the contents of this website are the copyright of IVAorg Limited.
+"My IVA Adviser" is a registered trade mark of IVAorg CIC and the contents of this website are the copyright of IVAorg CIC.
 Reproduction of the contents is only permitted in accordance with the following terms:

 You may view the site and download any part(s) of it to a personal computer for private viewing for private purposes.
 You may not (a) store it (or any part of it) other than for the purposes set out in this paragraph, (b) print out copies except for your own personal viewing for private purposes, or (c) reproduce, copy or transmit it (or any part of it) in any other way for any purpose or in any other medium, without our prior written permission.
 You may not alter the content in any way.

 As a user of this website, certain pages may provide free file downloads.
 IVAorg allows you to access files that we believe may be of use to you.